-Todd van Hulzen Design is an Amsterdam based multifaceted design studio specialized in showing off: creating museum exhibitions, visitor experiences, design presentations, exhibit furnishings, art objects and theatrical environments.
-We combine vision with pragmatism and fantasy with professionalism.
+Studio Todd van Hulzen is an Amsterdam based design studio specialized in showing off: creating museum exhibitions, visitor experiences, design presentations, exhibit furnishings, art objects and theatrical environments.

 todd a van hulzen

 After an early career as a fine artist and sculptor in the film world Todd moved on to be a designer of film sets, with as a specialty period architecture and design.
 As Art-Director/Set-Designer Todd designed film sets for the Oscar nominated films Girl with a Pearl Earring and Fantastic Mr. Fox.
 Recent Dutch productions are Bloed, zweet en tranen, Michiel de Ruyter en de western Brimstone.
 Since 2007 he has turned towards the museum world as an exhibition designer.
-In his own words, “the scientific side to museums gave me something that I could never get from the fiction of film.”
+Besides that he works on his own independent work.

 At Todd van Hulzen Design it’s all about making unforgettable experiences and inspiring emotions such as admiration, amazement, and self recognition.
 We love to help people discover how awesome the world is.